gorenje/sysmlv2-jupyter-docker/README.md

 - [MBSE4U.com](https://mbse4u.com/2020/12/21/sysml-v2-release-whats-inside/) is where I found the meta commands.
 - Also from MBSE4U.com, the example [notebook](https://nbviewer.jupyter.org/github/MBSE4U/SysMLv2JupyterBook/blob/master/SysMLv2JupyterBook.ipynb) at [nbviewer.jupyter.org](https://nbviewer.jupyter.org).

+## Building a new Release

+When a new [release tag](https://github.com/Systems-Modeling/SysML-v2-Release/tags) becomes available, the following things need doing:

+(Since I do this once a month, I thought I might write this up - please ignore)

+1. Ensure there is a corresponding [API Server](https://github.com/Systems-Modeling/SysML-v2-API-Services/tags) release.
+2. On the main branch, follow this [commit](https://github.com/gorenje/sysmlv2-jupyter-docker/commit/2adf4b3fc24a7184e2e5f26ed9edd2d4ffce0370) to update all dockerfiles & Makefile for the new release (in this case 2021-03).
+Important is also the addition of the [github action](https://github.com/gorenje/sysmlv2-jupyter-docker/blob/2adf4b3fc24a7184e2e5f26ed9edd2d4ffce0370/.github/workflows/2021-03.dockerpush.yml) for generating a docker image.
+3. Run `make build` to check that all dockerfiles build locally.
+Make sure that Docker is running locally.
+4. In a terminal window, run `make spin-up` to start a Jupyter server locally.
+5. In another termainal window, run `make update-testsuite` to update all the test notebooks in the repository.
+This also retrieves the notebooks from the Docker images and, in the end, there is a commit similar to this [one](https://github.com/gorenje/sysmlv2-jupyter-docker/commit/3597bc3cc1fa2375163b562b02765b4640e3af22).
+6. Create a new branch for the release, something like `release-2021-03` ain't bad :smiley:.
+On that branch, remove all github actions so that only the one for hte branch is left, i.e. [this commit](https://github.com/gorenje/sysmlv2-jupyter-docker/commit/5bba34afa7817098f8f5f2477cf076c9641d9703).
+7. Push main and the new branch to github.
+8. Done.

 ## Licensing